 5.1.
 STRAIGHT STEEL FIBRE

 Pullout testing data of a straight fibre given by Naaman and Najm [5] are employed.
 The geometrical and material properties of the fibre are provided in Table 1.
-The cylindrical compressive strength of the cementitious matrix is 60 MPa.
+The cylinder compressive strength of the cementitious matrix is 60 MPa.
 Due to symmetry in geometry and loading, a quarter of the specimen is modelled, as shown in Fig. 8.
-The considered contact parameters for this model are presented in Table 2.
+The contact parameters used for this model are presented in Table 2.

 Fig. 9 shows the comparison between the experimental and numerical bond-slip responses.
 From the figure, agreement between the experimental and numerical results is good and the model predicts the peak load as well as the pre-peak, debonding, and post-peak responses well.

-Average interfacial shear stress at various values of displacement, derived from pullout load-slip relationship along with the respective frictional contact stress (shear stress at the interface) contours are illustrated in Fig. 10.
-As seen, agreement between the results is by and large good which verifies a relatively constant shear stress at the interface after debonding [9].
+Average interfacial shear stresses at various values of displacement, derived from the pullout load-slip relationship along with the respective frictional contact stress (shear stress at the interface) contours are illustrated in Fig. 10.
+Agreement between the results is good which verifies a relatively constant shear stress at the interface after debonding [9].

-Figs. 11(a) and (b) show the von Mises stress contours of the fibre at slips equal 0.02 mm, corresponds to the maximum pullout load, and 2 mm.
+Figs. 11(a) and (b) show the von Mises stress contours of the fibre at slips equal 0.02 mm, corresponding to the maximum pullout load, and 2 mm.
 The normalized von Mises stress at three levels along the fibre length, bottom, middle, and top of the fibre, versus slip are illustrated in Fig. 12.
-The results indicate that the entire length of the fibre respond similarly to pullout process by suffering considerable stress decay at the displacement corresponds to the debonding.
+The results indicate that the entire length of the fibre responds similarly to the pullout process by suffering considerable stress decay at the displacement corresponding to the debonding.

 It is well known that straight steel fibres are normally characterized by bond-slip softening behaviour after debonding which implies a constant shear stress at the fibre-matrix interface.
 The bond strength of such fibres embedded in concrete is generally small and mostly frictional in nature [10].
 However, by tailoring the matrix composition and surface coating of the fibres, it is possible to achieve slip-hardening behaviour.
-The key feature of such performance is that when the fibre pulled out from a cementitious matrix, its resistance increases with increase in slip (the more it pulls out, the harder it resists).
-It is attributable to the intensive damage of the fibre surface by matrix particles during pullout process which lead to increase in the interface friction and consequent improvement in bond behaviour [3, 9].
-Therefore, during pullout depending on the interface properties, matrix packing density, and fibre configuration, the coefficient of friction between the fibre and matrix could increase.
+The key feature of such performance is that when the fibre is pulled out from a cementitious matrix, its resistance increases with increase in slip (the more it pulls out, the harder it resists).
+This can be attributed to the intensive damage of the fibre surface by matrix particles during the pullout process which leads to an increase in the interface friction and consequent improvement in bond behaviour [3, 9].
+Therefore, during pullout depending on the interface properties, matrix packing density and fibre configuration, the coefficient of friction between the fibre and matrix could increase.

 5.2.
 HOOKED-END STEEL FIBRE

 In this section, a hooked-end steel fibre pullout, tested by Jamee and Alaee [17] is investigated.
 The geometrical properties of the fibre are shown in Fig. 13.
 The yield and ultimate stresses of the fibre material are 650 MPa and 800 MPa, and the cylindrical compressive strength and the elastic modulus of the cementitious matrix are 60 MPa and 41 GPa respectively.
 Fig. 14 shows FE model of the hooked-end steel fibre embedded in the matrix.
-The considered contact parameters for the model are presented in Table 2.
+The contact parameters used for this model are presented in Table 3.

-The bond-slip curves of the numerical model along with the experimental specimen are shown in Fig. 15 in which good agreement between the experimental and numerical results is observed; in particular, the model properly captures the two expected load drops during the pullout process.
+The bond-slip curves of the numerical model along with the experimental specimen are shown in Fig. 15 in which good agreement is observed; in particular, the model properly captures the two expected load drops during the pullout process.